 Incident response processes are crucial to ensure business continuity and minimize any downtime throughout the organization.
 However, relying on a manual crisis management plan, such as a binder and paperwork, can increase the timeframe between the incident and resolution.

 Relying on phone calls, faxes, and call trees can significantly hinder communications when they’re needed most.
 While these methods are better than nothing, they’re no longer required to ensure communication throughout the disaster recovery process.
-That’s largely why 75% of executives believe there will be a significant change in how organizations approach business continuity planning and crisis management.
+Additionally, it is essential to monitor responses to ensure all tasks are addressed and no critical information is overlooked.
+That’s largely why 75% of executives believe there will be a significant change in how organizations approach business continuity planningcrisis management.

 Up until recently, business continuity and disaster recovery plans were static, physical documents stored at key locations in the office.
 These plans included specific actions to take in relation to the scenario, such as how to respond to a cybersecurity breach.